mgutz/dat/README.md

 transmitted to the database.

 In practice, SQL is easier to write with backticks.
-Indeed, the reason this library exists is my dissatisfaction with other SQL builders introducing another domain language or AST-like expressions.
+Indeed, the reason this library exists is most SQL builders introduce a DSL to insulate the user from SQL.

 Query builders shine when dealing with data transfer objects, structs.